How to Treat Well Water

 If you want to know exactly what your well water quality is and what that means for your home, you need a water test and consultation.

-In our water test procedure, your local Culligan® Water expert comes to your house and does the testing for you, looking for issues like hard water and more.
+In our water test procedure, your local Culligan expert comes to your house and does the testing for you, looking for issues like hard water and more.
 When the test is complete, they’ll help you interpret and understand the results, giving you specific recommendations on water solutions.
-Better yet, the test is free and can be completed in under 30 minutes.
+Better yet, many issues can be detected in our free test, which can be completed in under 30 minutes.

 Although in-home water testing is a great place to start, some potential contaminants need a lab test to identify.
 Depending on your water concerns, your local water expert may suggest sending a water sample back to Culligan’s IL EPA-certified lab for an even more thorough analysis.